Medically reviewed by Amy Gorin, MS, RDN

 The Best Protein for Vegetarians and Flexitarians

-Now that you've said goodbye to meat for a night (or a meal!), load your plate with one of these five whole or minimally processed plant-based protein foods for a hefty serving of protein, featured in my Food Network article.
+Now that you've said goodbye to meat for a night (or just a meal!), load your plate with one of the five whole or minimally processed plant-based protein foods for a hefty serving of protein, featured in my Food Network article.

 Aside from boasting good-for-you nutrients, these best protein for vegetarians also score big in the storage department, as most can be tucked away in the freezer and pantry.
 In fact, many of these are my go-tos that I always keep on hand for an easy, nutritious, plant-based meal!